zeehio/podman-blog-entry-tmp/blog-entry.md

 When running rootless containers, the container engine runs as the current user, without any additional permissions.
 No root powers are given on the host, although root-like permissions are available inside the container.
-I first heard about rootless containers through the [rootless podman tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md), however Docker supports running in [rootless mode](https://docs.docker.com/engine/security/rootless/) as well.
+I first heard about rootless containers through the [rootless Podman tutorial](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md), however Docker supports running in [rootless mode](https://docs.docker.com/engine/security/rootless/) as well.

 With rootless Podman, each user has its own list of images and list of containers running.
 All their images, container layers, etc, is stored under their home